collective/volto-gdpr-privacy/README.md

 #### Configurable focus trap (from v.2.1.0)

-Added a new configurable parameter called `focusTrapEnabled`, which defaults to false.
+Added a new configurable parameter called `focusTrapEnabled`, which defaults to true.
 This enables a focus trap provided by [react-focus-lock](https://www.npmjs.com/package/react-focus-lock)on cookie banner: user cannot tab their way out and has to perform an action via banner buttons to be able to navigate the site using keyboard.
-Custom panel configuration can be used to toggle this feature on or off, refer to previous section examples.
+Control panel configuration can be used to toggle this feature on or off.

 ### Styling